dr-tanzim-shaikh/fuzzy-inventory-model/README.md

 ## Citation

+If using this repository, please cite it as:

+Shaikh, T. S. (2026). *Fuzzy Inventory Model for Deteriorating Items: Reproducible R Implementation and Sensitivity Analysis* (Version 1.0.0) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.20407468

-This repository is based on:
+This repository is a computational companion to:

 Shaikh, T. S., & Gite, S. P. (2024).
 Fuzzy Inventory Model under Selling Price Dependent Demand and Variable Deterioration with Fully Backlogged Shortages. *American Journal of Operations Research*, 14, 87–103. https://doi.org/10.4236/ajor.2024.142005

-If using this repository, please cite the original paper.

 ## Author